sevidmusic/PHPJsonStorageUtilities/README.md

 # PHPJsonStorageUtilities

-This library provides classes for storing and retrieving data that was encoded as json by a
+This library provides classes for storing and retrieving data that was encoded as Json by a
 \Darling\PHPJsonUtilities\classes\encoded\data\Json
 instance.